-Step/Process Required Actions and Documents Required Outcome/ Performance Standard Fees Estimated Timeline Pre-registration Application: Establishing identity with the College.
+Step/Process Required Required Outcome/ Performance Fees Estimated Timeline Actions and Standard Pre-registration Application: Establishing identity with the College.
 Complete the online Application for Pre- Registration form and submit with a copy of valid photo identification.
 Form properly completed and submitted, including a copy of applicant's legal identification.
 None.
 3-5 business days.
 PLAR Eligibility Assessment: Education a) Assessment of education by 3 rd Party Credential Assessment agency or diploma/transcripts from a recognized North American post-secondary educational institute.
-Education completed outside of North America: Submit all official diplomas, transcripts and any other documents required to one of the following credential evaluation agencies: • Comparative Education Services (CES); • International Credentials Assessment Service of Canada (ICASC); • Ministère de l'Immigration et des Communautés culturelles (MIFI); • International Qualifications Assessment Service (IQAS); • International Credential Evaluation Service (ICES); or • World Education Services (WES).
-Submit proof of education 1 : North America: 4-year undergraduate degree.
+Education completed outside of North America: Submit all official diplomas, transcripts and any other documents required to one of the following credential evaluation agencies: Submit proof of education1: North America: 4-year undergraduate degree.
 International: equivalent to a minimum of a 4-year undergraduate degree. \$200-\$300 depending on agency (fees paid directly to 3 rd party agency).
-7-10 business after receipt of credential report or transcripts.
+7-10 business days after receipt of credential report or transcripts.
 Additional time may be needed by the College if additional verification is required.
 Credential assessments take 15 - 60 business days on average; credential assessment reports are generally received by the College within 5-15 business days of a request being made.
 PLAR Eligibility Assessment: Language Proficiency b) Proof of language proficiency in either English or French.
 Submit evidence of language proficiency in accordance with the College's Language Proficiency Policy.
 Declare fluency in English or French AND provide proof of education showing language of instruction in English or French OR Submit results of a College-approved language test: CLB-8.0 on all skills, or equivalent: TOEFL iBT-Total score of 100 (including Home and Paper edition) with a minimum of 25 on all skills (listening, reading, writing and speaking).
-IELTS-level 7 on all skills.
+IELTS-level 7 on all skills (General).
 CAEL-minimum overall score of 70.
-TEF (For French only)-minimum 23 in reading, 310 in speaking and writing, and 280 in listening. \$200-\$300 if a language test is needed.
+CELPIP-level 8 on all skills (General).
+TEF (For French only)-minimum 233 in reading, 310 in speaking and writing, and 280 in listening.
+TCF (For French only)-minimum 499 in reading, 12 in speaking and writing, and 503 in listening. \$200-\$300 if a language test is needed.
 Cost depending on the test (fees paid directly to 3 rd party institution).
 7-10 business days after receipt of evidence of language proficiency, or language test results directly from 3 rd party.
 Language test scoring takes 10-15 business days on average; test results are generally received by the College within 7-15 business days of a request being made.